dhawalpatodi/Excel-Bike-Sales-Dashboard/README.md

   Compares purchasing behaviour across age groups (Middle Age, Old, Young)

 - **Bike Purchases by Age**
-  Detailed chart showing count of bike purchases across individual ages
+  Detailed chart showing number of bike purchases across specific ages

 - **Interactive Filters (Slicers)**
-  Filters data by Gender and Region to explore trends in different customer segments
+  Enables filtering by Gender and Region to explore customer segments

 ## Key Insights

-- **Higher income customers, particularly males, are more likely to purchase bikes**
+- **Higher income customers, especially males, are more likely to purchase bikes**
 - **Customers commuting 5 to 10 miles show the highest likelihood of buying a bike**
-- **Middle-aged individuals purchase more bikes than younger or older customers**
+- **Middle-aged individuals purchase more bikes compared to younger or older customers**
-- **Bike purchases tend to decline with age, especially after 50**
+- **Bike purchases tend to decrease with age, particularly after age 50**
-- **Regional and gender filters allow deeper insight into specific demographic patterns**
+- **Slicers allow deep dives into regional and gender-based trends**

 ## Files Included

-- `Bike_Sales_Dashboard.xlsx` – The Excel file with:
+- `Bike_Sales_Dashboard.xlsx` – Excel file with:
+  - Raw dataset
-  - Cleaned and structured data
+  - Cleaned and processed data
   - Pivot tables
-  - Charts and visualisations
-  - Final dashboard with slicers
+  - Dashboard with charts and slicers
-- `README.md` – This documentation file
+- `README.md` – Project documentation

 ## How to Use

 1. Open `Bike_Sales_Dashboard.xlsx` in Microsoft Excel
 2. Navigate to the **Dashboard** sheet
-3. Use the slicers to filter by Gender or Region
+3. Use slicers to filter by Gender or Region
-4. Observe how trends change across different customer groups
+4. Explore how insights shift across different segments

 ## Purpose

-This project demonstrates end-to-end data analysis and dashboard development in Excel.
-It highlights practical skills in data cleaning, pivot table logic, visualisation, and building interactive reports.
-Ideal for inclusion in a data analytics portfolio.
+This project demonstrates practical Excel skills in data cleaning, pivot table logic, visual storytelling, and dashboard creation.
+It is designed to serve as a portfolio piece for data analytics roles.